 William P. Clements Jr. University Hospital is an \$800 million state-of-the-art clinical facility that opened in late 2014.
-The 12-floor, 460-bed hospital is named in honor of the legendary Texas governor, in recognition of his 2009 gift of \$100 million, which he made with only the stipulation that it be used for a transformative purpose related to UT Southwestern's mission.
-Clements University Hospital offers patients and medical personnel world-class facilities and technologies in cardiology, emergency medicine, general internal medicine and subspecialties, general surgery, vascular surgery, oncologic surgery as well as hematologic malignancies, obstetrics and gynecology, and orthopaedics.
-It also houses all of the Solid Organ Transplant Programs, as well as a Level III neonatal intensive care unit.
+The 460-bed hospital is named in honor of the legendary Texas governor, in recognition of his 2009 gift of \$100 million, which he made with only the stipulation that it be used for a transformative purpose related to UT Southwestern's mission.
+Clements University Hospital offers patients and medical personnel world-class facilities and technologies in cancer care and transplantation services, cardiology, pulmonary, and internal medicine subspecialties, alongside surgery subspecialties including urology, vascular surgery, obstetrics and gynecology, ophthalmology, and otorhinolaryngology.
+Clements UH provides Emergency Medicine Services for both hospitals, as well as Neonatal Intensive Care.

 The Nancy B. and Jake L. Hamon Biomedical Research Building adjoins the Simmons Biomedical Research Building and the Prothro Plaza & Gardens.
-This eight-level building houses facilities for Basic Neuroscience, Immunology, Microbiology, Molecular Biology, the Hamon Center for Regenerative Science and Medicine, and the McDermott Center for Human Growth and Development.
+This eight-level building houses facilities for Basic Neuroscience, Immunology, Microbiology, Molecular Biology, the Hamon

+Center for Regenerative Science and Medicine, and the McDermott Center for Human Growth and Development.